top of page

 What Berlin WelcomeCard Includes

 The Berlin WelcomeCard comes in several versions.
-The basic card (AB zone, covering central Berlin) starts at about €25 for 48 hours, €35 for 72 hours, and €45 for 5 days.
-It includes unlimited public transport (U-Bahn, S-Bahn, bus, tram) in the selected zones, plus discounts of 25-50% at over 200 attractions, including museums, boat tours, restaurants, and activities.
+The Classic card (AB zone, covering central Berlin) starts at €28.50 for 48 hours and goes up to around €52 for 6 days.
+It includes unlimited public transport (U-Bahn, S-Bahn, bus, tram) in the selected zones, plus discounts of 25-50% at 170+ attractions, including museums, boat tours, restaurants, and activities.

-There's also a Museum Island version (€52 for 72 hours) that adds free entry to all five Museum Island museums — the Neues Museum, Pergamon Museum, Alte Nationalgalerie, Bode Museum, and Altes Museum.
+There's also a Museum Island version (€62 for 72 hours) that adds free entry to all five Museum Island museums — the Neues Museum, Pergamon Museum, Alte Nationalgalerie, Bode Museum, and Altes Museum.

 The Math: Does It Save You Money?